zk475811/AWS_StudyGuide/README.md

 Volumes are placed in a specific AZ where they are automatically replicated to protect you from failure

+You cannot mount 1 EBS volume to multiple EC2 instances, instead use EFS

 ### Volume Types
 1. General Purpose SSD (GP2)
   * general purpose balances both price and performance